ajzanotti/alanzanotti.com/_posts/2017-09-24-the-rhcsa-experience.md

 be to make sure you're registering for the time and place that you think you are.
 Also, it's always a good practice to arrive early.
 Finally, don't cause yourself any more stress than you need to.
-If you've studied the exam objectives and practiced the areas in which you're most deficient, you should do well.
+If you've studied the exam objectives and practiced the areas in which you're deficient, you should do well.